National Bank of Canada: Severance Packages

 Recent layoffs at National Bank

-Severance for National Bank employees
+Severance pay for National Bank employees

-Severance is the compensation a non-unionized worker in Canada receives from their employer when they are fired without cause.
+Severance is the compensation provided to non-unionized workers in Canada by their employer when they are terminated without cause.

 LEARN MORE

-Severance for provincially regulated employees
+• Severance for provincially regulated employees

-Severance packages in mass layoffs
+• Severance packages in mass layoffs

 WATCH: Employment lawyer Lior Samfiru explains everything you need to know about severance pay on an episode of the Employment Law Show.

-The employment lawyers at Samfiru Tumarkin LLP have represented numerous banking sector employees in severance package negotiations.
+The employment lawyers at Samfiru Tumarkin LLP have represented tens of thousands of employees over the years in severance package negotiations.

 We have successfully secured much larger amounts for individuals employed across a variety of positions, from entry level jobs to executives.